Sunday, May 19, 2013

 Brilliant sunset and great sailing weather! for a change.

 We found the NZ immigration office and filled in forms, got photo's taken and finally they said all was in order but they had to send it to NZ for processing.
 We should wait for an email.
 This was a Friday.
 On Tuesday I walked into town to an internet cafe and checked my emails...oh oh I saw that the immigration dept. had sent me an email on Friday afternoon requesting that I please come in, they needed some more paperwork to be filled in.
 We went around straight away and filled them in.
 Two working days wasted! :-( They were really nice people and they promised that they'd push it through as fast as they could.
 I checked my emails every day...
-On the following Friday we were planning on some sightseeing and decided to check my emails first, nothing.. sigh...
+On the following Friday we were still waiting so we planned on some sightseeing and decided to check my emails first, nothing.. sigh...
 I dropped them a line enquiring on the progress of it all and lo and behold a few minutes later I had a reply...
 Come in later today and collect your passport, the visa was approved!
 YAY!
 I went in straight away and asked what time I could collect it as we still had to clear out of Tonga, they said between 12 and 1 p.m..
 Needless to say I was not late, I sat and waited patiently.
 After a few last minute questions I was called in to collect my Passport.
 Thank you!
 Thank you!
 Thank you!

 Main street with the huge rain tree on the left, near the post office.